Manaus: In popular culture

 In the anime and manga Dr. Stone, an explosion located in the coordinates 3° 7' S, 60° 1' W, roughly in the municipal cemetery of Manaus, caused the petrification of all humans on earth in the year 2019.

+The city of Manaus and its surrounding Amazon region are also depicted in Ann Patchett's novel State of Wonder, which explores scientific expeditions and the mysteries of the rainforest.